Something on stress

 Work-related stress

-stress caused by work is the second biggest occupational health problem in the UK (after back problems).
+Stress caused by work is the second biggest occupational health problem in the UK (after back problems).
 Because there's still a stigma attached to mental health problems, employees are often reluctant to seek help in case they're seen as unable to cope.

 Many situations can lead to stress at work.
 These include: